Vyral/sean-zanganeh-blog/_posts/2025-02-04-3-key-areas-to-focus-on-when-buying-a-budget-friendly-home.md

 tags:
   - Buyer Tips
   - Home Buyer Tips
+excerpt: >-
-excerpt: Learn how to assess a home’s exterior and HVAC to avoid costly repairs.
+  Learn how to assess a home’s interior, exterior, and HVAC systems to avoid costly repairs.
 enclosure:
 pullquote: Buying a home on a budget is about prioritizing what matters most.
 enclosure_type: video/mp4